plarus/optimize-trading-strategy-using-freqtrade/README.md

 ## Setup a pairs file

-We will use Binance so we create a data directory for binance and copy our `pairs.json` file into that directory:
+We will use Kraken so we create a data directory for kraken and copy our `pairs.json` file into that directory:

 ```
-mkdir -p user_data/data/binance
+mkdir -p user_data/data/kraken
-cp pairs.json user_data/data/binance/.
+cp pairs.json user_data/data/kraken/.
 ```

 Now put whatever pairs you are interested to download into the `pairs.json` file.
-Take a look at the [pairs.json](ft_userdata/user_data/data/binance/pairs.json) file included in this repo.
+Take a look at the [pairs.json](ft_userdata/user_data/data/kraken/pairs.json) file included in this repo.

 ## Download Data

 Now that we have our pairs file in place, lets download the OHLCV data for backtesting our strategy.

 ```
-dcfreqtrade download-data --exchange binance -t 15m
+dcfreqtrade download-data --exchange kraken -t 15m
 ```

 List the available data using the `list-data` sub-command:

 ```
-dcfreqtrade list-data --exchange binance
+dcfreqtrade list-data --exchange kraken
 ```

 Manually inspect the json files to examine the data is as expected (i.e. that it contains the expected `OHLCV` data requested).